zeppe-lin/mkinitramfs/README.md

   * manual pages in mdoc(7) format
   * new "extrafiles" directive to copy additional files
   * "resume" hook to resume machines from hibernation
+  * split keymap hook with only support of busybox's loadkmap into loadkmap and loadkeys with additional support of kmod's loadkeys

 See git log for complete/further differences.